ToothlessRider/MST_Notes/CC_notes_MST.md

 <hr>

-Q. What is UDDI ?
+Q32.
+What is UDDI ?
 Ans Universal Description, Discover and Integration is a registry service, which contains metadata information.
 * It is a framework used to define XML based registries
 * Registries -> Repos -> Documents -> Business data